proactionlab/fmroi-docs/docs/roi_creation.md

 ![Selecting the source image](img/roigen/regiongrowing.png)

 1. Select the source image by clicking its name in the [table of loaded images](#selecting-the-source-image);
+2. You can choose the coordinates of the seed in one of the following ways:
+    - Click on the image at the desired position.
+    - Enter the coordinates in the editable textbox labeled "Voxel Nat" coordinates or "Scanner" coordinates.
+    - Click the "Find max" button to search for the voxel with the highest intensity in the selected region.
-2. Choose "regiongrowingmask" from the "Method" dropdown menu.
+3. Choose "regiongrowingmask" from the "Method" dropdown menu.
-3. Verify that the selected image is displayed in the source image field.
+4. Verify that the selected image is displayed in the source image field.
-4. From the "Select the growing method" dropdown menu, choose region growing mode (*grwmode*): 'ascending', 'descending', or 'similarity'.
+5. From the "Select the growing method" dropdown menu, choose region growing mode (*grwmode*): 'ascending', 'descending', or 'similarity'.
-5. Select "Seed diff" from the "Select the threshold method" dropdown menu and enter the *diffratio* value.
+6. Select "Seed diff" from the "Select the threshold method" dropdown menu and enter the *diffratio* value.
 This value determines the maximum intensity difference between the seed and its neighbors, and it is used to stop the ROI growth.
 Alternatively, choose "None" from the dropdown menu if you do not want to use a *diffratio* threshold method.
-6. Enter the desired number of voxels to define the ROI size in the editable textbox "Enter the number of voxels".
+7. Enter the desired number of voxels to define the ROI size in the editable textbox "Enter the number of voxels".
 If you want the ROI growth to stop based solely on the diffratio value, tick the checkbox "Auto".
-7. Determine the *premask* method to constrain the region to be analyzed (Sphere or Mask image).
+8. Determine the *premask* method to constrain the region to be analyzed (Sphere or Mask image).
 If you selected "Sphere", enter the number of voxels for the premask radius.
 The center of the spherical premask is determined by the cursor position (curpos).
-8. Alternatively, if you selected "Mask image" as *premask* method, choose the image to be used as the mask from the "Mask image" dropdown menu.
+9. Alternatively, if you selected "Mask image" as *premask* method, choose the image to be used as the mask from the "Mask image" dropdown menu.
 The images listed in the "Mask image" dropdown menu are the ones displayed in the [table of loaded images](#selecting-the-source-image).
-8. Click the "Gen ROI" button to generate the ROI.
+10. Click the "Gen ROI" button to generate the ROI.
 You can review and edit the ROI properties in the "ROI table" tab, and modify the visualization properties by selecting the "under-construction" option in the table of loaded images and adjusting its visualization settings.

 Img2mask